toda-lab/pygplib/docs/howto-use-pygplib.rst

 Let us now describe how first-order formulas can be encoded into CNFs with ``pygplib``.

-In the following code block, a graph structure is created and set to ``Fog``.
+In the following code block, a graph structure is created.
 A first-order formula is parsed and constructed.
 It is then converted to a tuple of propositional formulas ``Prop`` ``(g, ) + tup``,  with which ``Cnf`` object ``mgr`` is created.